My name is pronounced ma-NAY-ka HAM-pol

 I am an assistant professor in the Finance department at Yale School of Management.

 My research focuses on topics at the intersection of household finance and labor economics.
+I have a special interest in education and gender.
 My work is supported by the NBER, the Russell Sage Foundation, the National Science Foundation, and the Peterson Foundation.

 Prior to coming to Yale, I received a Ph.D. from Northwestern University, a Master's degree from University College London, and a Bachelor's degree from the University of Chicago.